The Pennsylvania workers' compensation system has a lot of rules, and one of the first ones you will encounter has to do with doctors.

-When your employer has a "panel of doctors" posted at your work site, you must see one of these company doctors for the first 90 days in order to receive any workers' compensation for your medical bills.
+When your employer has a "panel of doctors" posted at your work site, you must see one of these physicians for the first 90 days in order to receive any workers' compensation payments for your medical bills.
 These doctor visits are called Independent Medical Exams (IME).

 Your employer's insurance company pays for Independent Medical Exams, as well as the physician who does the exam.
 Unfortunately, it's quite common for a company doctor to tell you that you're no longer injured and can return to work, even if you don't think you're ready.